 IEP progress reports including hard data, must be sent home as frequently as the regular education students receive progress updates (quarterly, trimester).
-In some Pre-K's and districts report card/skills checks are sent home after the first semester, and after the second semester.
+In some Pre-K's and districts, report card/skills checks are sent home after the first semester, and after the second semester.

-- 1. If a student has a BIP, progress made toward the behavioral goal(s) must also be sent home in graph format. - 2.
-A progress data sentence must be reported for every goal and every objective/benchmark.
+1. If a student has a BIP, progress made toward the behavioral goal(s) must also be sent home in the form of a graph.
+(See example attached)

+2. A progress data sentence must be reported for every goal and every objective/benchmark.